hacktiv8/phase-0-activities/modules/blog.md

-# Do Your Own Blogging and Submit Your Blog Post
+# Do Your Own Blogging

 ## Objectives